-A summer study abroad trip to South Africa was a significant time in senior Brandon Parrish’s collegiate career.
-Parrish, a guard on the TCU Men’s Basketball team, has almost completed four years as both an athlete and student in a science discipline.
-This is a challenging combination, yet one that Parrish says has taught him more than he imagined.
+A summer study abroad trip to South Africa was a significant time in recent graduate Brandon Parrish’s collegiate career.
+Parrish ’17, a former guard on the TCU Men’s Basketball team, completed four years as both an athlete and student in a science discipline.
+This was a challenging combination, yet one that Parrish says taught him more than he imagined.

 From a young age, Parrish became familiar with TCU through a childhood friend who envisioned the duo attending TCU together someday.
 When Parrish was offered a basketball scholarship to TCU his senior year of high school, he seized the opportunity to stay close to his family and play for a Big 12 school.

 In his freshman season, Parrish started 30 games.
-Today, his basketball career has shifted under the leadership of first-year Coach Jamie Dixon, yet Parrish has noticed his passions and priorities grow and diversify throughout his collegiate career.
+In his senior season his basketball career had shifted under the leadership of first-year Coach Jamie Dixon, yet Parrish noticed his passions and priorities grow and diversify throughout his collegiate career.